-Track Six is designed for students who wish to obtain the BSHS degree with the last year being the first two semesters of the Master of Science of Athletic Training program at Drake University.
+Track Six is designed for students who wish to obtain the BSHS degree and further their education by obtaining a Master's degree.
+The curriculum consists of the BSHS degree for six semesters with the last year being the credits earned in the Master's program.